-- Courses were pursued at an accredited college or university;
+- Courses pursued at a regionally accredited college or university

-- Upon evaluation of class syllabi by the appropriate departmental chairperson, courses proposed for transfer credit have been determined to be comparable in content to courses at Providence College;
+- Courses proposed for transfer credit that have been determined, after course description/syllabus evaluation by the appropriate academic department, to be comparable in content to courses at Providence College

-- A grade of C or better was earned in the individual course – note that a C-minus grade does not allow for the transfer of credit.
-Courses taken Pass/Fail may be evaluated for transfer credit provided a student can offer official documentation of a letter grade of C or better earned in the course.
+- Individual courses in which the applicant earned a grade of C or better.
+(Please note that C- grades do not transfer for credit.)
+Courses taken pass/fail may be evaluated for transfer credit provided a student can offer official documentation of a letter grade of C or better earned in the course.

 - Coursework must have been completed no more than 10 years prior to matriculation.
 Exceptions to this regulation will be considered on an individual basis.
 (Due to COVID-19, pass grades will be accepted for the Spring 2020, Fall 2020, and Spring 2021 semesters without documentation.)